threefoldfoundation/app-wallet/README.md

 ## Testing

-To test it, either upload it as a branding on your rogerthat server or add this to index.html above main.js to test it in the browser:
+To test it, either upload it as an embedded app on your rogerthat server or add this to index.html above main.js to test it in the browser:

 ```html
 <script>